kube-reporting/metering-operator/Documentation/reportgenerationqueries.md

 - `dynamicReportQueries`: This is a list of other `ReportGenerationQuery` resources that this `ReportGenerationQuery` depends on, that have `view.disabled` set to true, these are queries that depend on the `.Report` variable.
 Queries in the list can be re-used by injecting them into the current query using the `renderReportGenerationQuery` template function.
 - `view`: This section controls options related to creating a view from the `query` when the `ReportGenerationQuery` resource is created.
     - `view.disabled`: This is false by default, and if set to true, it will prevent the default behavior of creating a database view using the contents of the `query`.
 This cannot be true if `dynamicReportQueries` is non-empty or if the `query` depends on the `.Report` templating variables.
+- `inputs`: A list of inputs this report query accepts to control it's behavior.
+  - `name`: The name used to refer to the input in the `Report` or `ScheduledReport` `spec.inputs` and within the queries template variables (see below).
+  - `required`: A boolean indicating if this input is required for the query to run.
+Defaults to false.
+  - `type`: An optional type indicating what data type this input takes.
+Available options are `string`, `time`, and `int`.
+If left empty, it defaults to `string`.

 ## Templating